MMMZZZZ/Syfoh/README.md

 python Syfoh.py -h
 ```

 Process a text file and save it as `.syx` (binary) file.
 This file can be directly sent to a serial port using tools like Realterm.
+This file can also be processed by any generic Sysex tools (f.ex. converted into a MIDI file).
+Vendor-specific tools likely won't work.
 ```
 python Syfoh.py -i "Example-Input.txt" -m BIN -o "Sysex-binary.syx"
 ```